quantcast/android-measurement/README.md

 	<uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />
 	```

-	You can optionaly add the following permissions to gather more information about your userbase:
+	You can optionally add the following permissions to gather more information about your user base:

 	``` xml
 	<uses-permission android:name="android.permission.ACCESS_FINE_LOCATION"/>